 AllFlesh is a patching system for modular systems.
 It's a new way to interact, perform and control, yielding new results and new sounds not possible without the subtleties of human touch and gestural expression.
-You are the patch cords: you create modulation, your fingers are multiples, you are attenuation, you bend pitches with finger pressure, you transfer sequences from oscillator to oscillator, you trigger voices.
-AllFlesh work the same way patch cables do but you must use your hands to complete a connection between ins and outs.
+You are the patch cords: you transfer modulation, your fingers are multiples, you are attenuation, you bend pitches with finger pressure, you transfer sequences from oscillator to oscillator, you transfer triggers from voices to voice.
+AllFlesh work the same way patch cables do but you must use your hands to complete connections between ins and outs.
 Your body will cause a certain amount of resistance between points and the amount of skin in contact with both (or multiple points) will alter the amount of resistance further introducing instability.
 Further instability will sometimes be caused by RF interference introduced from your body.

-The size and shape of AllFlesh allows for expressive finger pressure changes, as well as directionalized placement in your system which aids ergonomic considerations, proximity to other jacks and knobs, and personal performance styles.
+The size and shape of AllFlesh allows for expressive finger pressure changes, as well as directionalized placement in your system which aids ergonomic considerations, proximity to other jacks and knobs.
 Similar to using patch cables, AllFlesh allows your system to be what you make it, but with AllFlesh the patching and personalization of a modular environment go much further.
 Each individual will move their hands differently within an AllFlesh patch, and each individual's skin conductivity is different.
-These two variables mean that your modular interaction stays personalized while also literally increasing your connection with and reaction to the resulting audio.
-It's important to note that the experimental nature of this patching method means that it is not completely applicable to all patching duties.
-It is up to the performer to find out what works best for them their particular skin conductivity, their particular modules, their particular system.
+These two variables can help modular interaction feel personalized while also literally increasing your connection with and reaction to the resulting audio.
+It's important to note that the experimental nature of this patching method means that it won't be necessarily applicable to all patching duties.
+It is left up to the performer to find out what works best for them their particular skin conductivity, their particular modules, and their particular system.

 Richard Devine performance using AllFlesh for momentary sequencer sends to several oscillators.

 Robert Aiki Aubrey Lowe using AllFlesh to send triggers through both hands into two modules.

 -DIY kit of 10 units.